-Learn about Financial Assistance for Child Care, types of child care and how to choose a program, and resources for other care options such as full-time nannies or au pairs, and summer child care and camps.
+Learn about need-based Financial Assistance for Child Care, types of child care and how to choose a program, and resources for other care options such as full-time nannies or au pairs, and summer child care and camps.

 Find a Family Helper